nhinke/autonomous-quadrotor-control/README.md

 1. Provide a framework within which to easily (and quickly!) develop deployable software that targets real, physical hardware.
 2. Provide an interface that is agnostic to the output so that all of your code can remain exactly the same (with the exception of a single launch file) when switching between simulation and physical hardware.

+TODO

+This library was created using ROS Melodic on Ubuntu 18.0.4 LTS, and its formatting was partially inspired by the ROS Industrial [universal robot meta-package](https://github.com/fmauch/universal_robot).

 #### README Sections:
 1. [Demo Videos](#demo-videos)